 Favorite YouTube Subscriptions

-- Vinsauce: The Full Sauce - Second year for this one, I really just love watching Vinny play weird, bad, or otherwise strange games for hours.
+- Vinsauce: The Full Sauce - Third year for this one, I really just love watching Vinny play weird, bad, or otherwise strange games for hours.

-- Techmoan - Another repeat, I often joke that I could have been Techmoan back ten years ago if I had more money, but in reality I don’t think anyone comes close to being able to showcase obsolete technology as well as he does.
+- Techmoan - Another repeat.
+I don’t think anyone comes close to being able to showcase obsolete technology as well as Techmoan does, and I am still surprised that he is able to find new things to show off.

 Programming Languages Used for Work/Personal